me-box-archive/platform-app-server/README.md

 # Databox App Server
-A Databox Docker registry front-end
+A Databox Docker registry front-end, an instance of which is running at http://datashop.amar.io/.

 ## Installation
 	git clone https://github.com/yousefamar/databox-app-server.git